Azure/bicep-registry-modules/avm/ptn/authorization/resource-role-assignment/README.md

 ### Parameter: `roleDefinitionId`

-You can provide the role definition as a fully qualified ID in the following format: '/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11'.
+The role definition ID for the role assignment.

 - Required: Yes
 - Type: string